 Tumors in the breast tend to grow slowly.
 By the time a lump is large enough to feel, it may have been growing for as long as 10 years.
 Some tumors are aggressive and grow much faster.

-Between 50 and 75 percent of breast cancers begin in the milk ducts, 10 to 15 percent begin in the lobules and a few begin in other breast tissues .
-Learn more about breast anatomy.
+Between 50-75 percent of breast cancers begin in the milk ducts, about 5-15 percent begin in the lobules and a few begin in other breast tissues .

 Learn about treatment for DCIS.